THANGADHIWAN/user_module/replit.md

 - Help & Support module

 ## Recent Changes
-- **2025-07-30**: Successfully completed project migration to Replit environment
+- **2025-07-30**: Successfully completed project migration to Replit environment and resolved user issues
 - Fixed missing toast notifications for create/edit operations in CustomFields and Notifications
-- Resolved vertical scrolling issues in UserTable component
+- Resolved horizontal scrolling issues in UserTable component by optimizing column layout and padding
 - Improved back button UI (changed to arrow-only design with ChevronLeft icon)
 - All components now properly integrated with toast notification system
+- Optimized table layout for better space utilization with responsive column widths
 - **2025-07-29**: Successfully completed migration from Replit Agent to standard Replit environment
 - Updated server configuration to use 0.0.0.0:5000 for Replit compatibility
 - Configured proper development workflow and installed missing dependencies